decaf-dev/obsidian-dataloom/README.md

 ### Checkbox Cell

 Checkboxes can be rendered in cells that are in a column with the `checkbox` content type selected.
-To render a checkbox, add two square brackets with a space `[ ]` for unchecked or two square brackets surrounding an x `[x]` for checked.

 ## Markdown Support